 To prepare for the worst, you need to surround yourself with staff members who know each area of operations.
 Plan a brainstorming session where each department creates a master “what if?” list.
 Things to consider include power outages, flooding, data hacks, equipment malfunction, employee death, or vendors going out of business.
 Look into each area of critical business operations and discuss how those operations could be interrupted.
+Consider using an emergency notification app for your business to make crises just a little less stressful for those in charge.
 You should be looking at the supply chain, labor, finances, and so on.
 Prioritize your list according to probability.

 Once the areas of potential crisis have been identified, you need to create a comprehensive response plan.
 Your action steps may have some similarities among incidents, but there will be certain situations that require a targeted response.
 For instance, an electrical failure may impact the entire employee body working on-site, while a data breach may have a more localized response.
 Each department needs a specific response plan tailored to any “what if’s” discussed.